We are pleased to be working in partnership with the following schools (use the dropdown menu to be taken to their biography):

 In partnership with our feeder first schools, GL Assessment is used prior to pupils beginning and throughout their stay at the Academy to assess their attainment and progress.
-Currently, the we utilise and processes the following GL assessment information:
+Currently, we utilise and process the following GL Assessment information:

 The above assessments are used for the following reasons:

-Shevington High School is a very popular 11-16 community school located in the village of Shevington, 3 miles from Wigan town centre and five minutes from the M6 motorway.
+Shevington High School is a very popular 11-16 community school located in the village of Shevington, 3 miles from Wigan town centre and 5 minutes from the M6 motorway.
 The school is smaller than the average size secondary school.
-The current Headteacher took post in January 2013 and we are extremely proud of the school and its achievements and the progress made over the last four years.
+The current Headteacher took post in January 2013 and we are extremely proud of the school and it's achievements, as well as the progress made over the last four years.

-In January 2017 the school was judged by Ofsted as Good in all categories and in recognition of our outstanding practice and work with have done to support other schools we have been designated a National Support School
+In January 2017 the school was judged by Ofsted as Good in all categories and in recognition of our outstanding practice and work we have done to support other schools we have been designated a National Support School.

 The school has a strong school vision supported by all stakeholders.
 Together we have the highest expectations for all our students, inspiring and enabling them to become amazing and successful individuals.